PHP Serialize Online — Free Serializer Tool

 Difference

-Empty objects are removed before serialization
+Empty objects are removed from the result

 Sort Keys

-Sorts associative array keys alphabetically
+Sorts object keys alphabetically in the output

 Comparison with/without option: